Juligi/Stock_Analysis/README.md

 #### Code Refactoring Performance

 As the images depict below by refactoring the orignal code we greatly improved performance.
+For reference the orignal code to run the 2017 analysis took 1.777344 seconds.
+By refactoring the code with efficiencies, speed went down to 0.171875 seconds.
+That is a reduction of 1.605469 seconds!
 ![This is an image](https://github.com/Juligi/Stock_Analysis/blob/main/Resources/VBA_Challenge_2017.png)